luisgizirian/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 ### Updating Nginx server config file

 Set the right names for the certificate files, to match what you've copied to the `/certs` folder at Host computer level.
-The file youi need to update is [yolov3-app.conf](yolov3-app.conf)
+The file you need to update is [yolov3-app.conf](yolov3-app.conf)

-### Building the docker container
+### Building, publishing and running the docker container
 After getting a certificate, copying its pieces and updating the nginx configuration file, now comes the time to put the container to work.

-`sudo docker run -d -p 443:443 --name secureyolov3 --mount type=bind,source=/certs,target=/certs myregistry.azurecr.io/secureyolov3:1`
+`sudo docker run -d -p 443:443 --name tls-yolov3 --mount type=bind,source=/certs,target=/certs myregistry.azurecr.io/secureyolov3:1`

 Let's decompose it a bit: